GED® Reading & Writing Practice Test ( 25 Questions )

 Check out our other Free GED© Practice Tests

 How to Prepare for the GED Language Arts Test

 Busy and don’t have time to prepare for the GED language arts test?
 Test Prep Toolkit makes it easy for you to review the essential English grammar and usage skills for the test.
 We also make it easy for you to practice your reading comprehension skills, especially when you don’t have time to read.
-Our GED practice tests for language arts will help you polish your English reading and writing skills as fast as possible.
+Our GED practice tests for language arts will help you polish your English GED-reading and writing skills as fast as possible.

 Think you don’t need to review for GED language arts test because the subject is easy?
 Big mistake.
 Don’t skip language arts when reviewing for the exam.
 You may have always found the subject easy.
 However, if you haven’t studied the subject for years, you may have already forgotten some of the important English grammar and usage rules.
 You may also need to read more to improve your comprehension.

 What’s on the GED® Reasoning through Language Arts Test?